ASO Best Practices: How to Design and Run Better Screenshot Tests

 - Hybrid Screenshots are a combination of feature and lifestyle-oriented images.
 This style often offers the best of both worlds—visitors see an image that is both emotionally appealing coupled with an accurate representation of your app’s functionality.

-For games, we classify Screenshots into four styles:
+For games, we classify Screenshots into five styles:

 - Gameplay-oriented Screenshots showcase tactical gameplay and are used to show exactly how the game functions.
 This appeals to hardcore gamers who value high production value and elaborate, quality gameplay graphics.